cachethq/cachet/README.md

 To test out the demo, you may login to the [Dashboard](https://demo.cachethq.io/dashboard) with the following:

-- **Username:** test or test@test.com
+- **Username:** `test` or `test@test.com`
-- **Password:** test123
+- **Password:** `test123`

 The demo is reset every half hour.

 ### Release Notes

-All releases are listed on the [Releases page](https://github.com/CachetHQ/Cachet/releases) of the [Cachet GitHub repository](https://github.com/CachetHQ/Cachet).
+We list releases on the [Releases page](https://github.com/CachetHQ/Cachet/releases) of the [Cachet GitHub repository](https://github.com/CachetHQ/Cachet).
 On the Releases page, you can also find the release notes for each release.

 ## Translations

-A special thank you to our [translators](https://crowdin.com/project/cachet/activity_stream), who have allowed us to share Cachet with the world.
 If you'd like to contribute translations, please check out our [CrowdIn project](https://crowdin.com/project/cachet).

+> Thank you to our [translators](https://crowdin.com/project/cachet/activity_stream), who have allowed us to share Cachet with the world!

+## Show your support

+Cachet is a BSD-3-licensed open source project.
+If you'd like to support future development, check out the [Patreon campaign](https://patreon.com/jbrooksuk).

+## Professional Installation Service

+We offer a professional installation service.
+To find out more, email us at [support@alt-three.com](mailto:support@alt-three.com?Cachet Installation)

 ## Security Vulnerabilities

 If you discover a security vulnerability within Cachet, please send an e-mail to us at support@alt-three.com.
-All security vulnerabilities will be promptly addressed.

-## Installations

-We offer a paid installation service, which starts at $99 but is subject to change, dependant on your setup and infrastructure.

-To find out more, email us at support@alt-three.com
+We handle all security vulnerabilities on a case-by-case basis.